PallavCollection/pallav-collection-dashboard/README.md

-# 📊 BPO Collection Dashboard
+# 📊 Pallav Collection Dashboard

 This is a multi-process BPO dashboard built using Streamlit.